 In the episode, in addition to exploring how human behavior impacts dog behavior, Grisha and I explore what healthy human behavior is in regards to our relationships with ourselves and others.
 Grisha also shares a variety of ways she keeps herself resourced in order to support thriving relationships where everyone’s needs are properly met.

 - Mindset shifts, such as utilizing hard experiences as opportunities for growth

-When we make sure to prioritize our own needs as much as we prioritize other’s needs, we often find ourselves showing up with more grace, patience, and the ability to co-create solutions with everyone involved, including our dogs.
+When we make sure to prioritize our own needs as much as we prioritize other’s needs, we often find human behavior change easier and find ourselves showing up with more grace, patience, and the ability to co-create solutions with everyone involved, including our dogs.